 The original application of polymer models was in understanding phase diagrams of statistical mechanics on lattices.
 Unlike the examples discussed above, \mathbb{Z}^d is not a good expander, and in many cases polymer models by themselves cannot capture the behavior of deviations from ground states.
-Instead what is needed This is captured by Pirogov-Sinai theory [36].
+Instead what is needed is to represent a low temperature model in terms of contours: boundaries between regions dominated by different ground states.
+Contours differ from polymers in that contours This is captured by Pirogov-Sinai theory [60].

-See [14, Chapter 7] for a nice introduction to these models.
-See [30] for the classic application to the random cluster and Potts models.
+See [28, Chapter 7] for a nice introduction to these models.
+See [51] for the classic application to the random cluster and Potts models, [13] for an application to prove slow-mixing bounds, and [40, 12] for algorithmic applications.

-Question 4.5.
+Question 4.9.
 Are there any combinatorial applications of the more sophisticated contour models of Pirogov-Sinai theory?

 - Abstract polymer models provide a method for understanding collections of interacting 'defects' in a probabilistic model.
 Often these defects are defined geometrically as some connected objects in a host graph. - Formally an abstract polymer model is simply a multivariate hard-core model with fugacities given by weights and graph structure given by the incompatibility relation.

-The cluster expansion and Kotecký-Preiss convergence criteria apply to the model, and so under sufficient decay of the weights, we can obtain asymptotics of the partition function and obtain detailed probabilistic information about the model. - Using abstract polymer models we can switch from low temperature to high temperature and analyze the distribution of defects from ground states using the cluster expansion.
+The cluster expansion and Kotecký-Preiss convergence criteria apply to the model, and so under sufficient decay of the weights, we can obtain asymptotics of the partition function and obtain detailed probabilistic information about the model.

+- Using abstract polymer models we can switch from low temperature to high temperature and analyze the distribution of defects from ground states using the cluster expansion. - The algorithmic perspective on counting problems can be very useful. - The combinatorial perspective can be useful in statistical physics.